Spanish Army (Peninsular War): Treaty of Fontainebleau

-Under the terms of the Treaty of Fontainebleau, which divided the Kingdom of Portugal and all Portuguese dominions between France and Spain, Spain agreed to augment, by three Spanish columns (numbering 25,500 men), the 28,000 troops Junot was already leading through Spain to invade Portugal.
+Under the terms of the Treaty of Fontainebleau, which divided the Kingdom of Portugal and all Portuguese dominions between France and Spain, Spain agreed to augment, by three Spanish columns (numbering 25,500 men), the 28,000 troops General Junot was already leading through Spain to invade Portugal.
 Crossing into Spain on 12 October 1807, Junot started a difficult march through the country, finally entering Portugal on 19 November.

-The three columns were as follows:
+The three Spanish columns were as follows: